bolandlab/HealthAnalyticsTextbook/README.md

 13.) **average_yearly_temp_percountry_wiki.csv** This file contains information for the entire world on their average yearly temperature per country.
 It was obtained from Wikipedia.
 This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.

+14.) **rawdata_CIA_birthrate_2016_cleaned.txt** This file contains information for the entire world on their yearly birth rate in 2016.
+The dataset was originally developed by the CIA and is freely available.
+This is a real dataset, and was used in the following publication: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0207932.

 <br/>**Diagnostic Code Maps**<br/>